Williams-Tang/MLOps-Practical-1/README.md

-# MLOps-Practical-1
+## About Me
-Hi, I'm Williams.
+Hi, I’m Williams.

-I'm learning how to use Github Issues
+I’m learning how to use GitHub Issues.